 Read the message from Senior Program Officer Alfred Mays from April 28.

-The Student Science Enrichment Program (SSEP) supports diverse programs with a common goal: to enable primary and secondary students to participate increative, hands-on scientific activities for K-12 students and pursue inquiry-based exploration in BWF's home state of North Carolina.
-These awards provide up to $60,000 per year for three (3) years.
-Since the program's inception in 1996, BWF has awarded 174 grants totaling $25 million to 83 organizations that reach nearly 37,700 North Carolina students.
+The Student STEM Enrichment Program (SSEP) supports diverse programs with a common goal: to enable primary and secondary students to participate in creative, hands-on STEM activities for K-12 students and pursue inquiry-based exploration in BWF's home state of North Carolina.
+These awards provide up to $60,000 per year for three years.
+Since the program's inception in 1996, BWF has awarded 201 grants totaling $33.7 million to 103 organizations that reach more than 43,000 North Carolina students.